-Shift the outboard into forward gear.
-This prevents the propeller from spinning freely and allows the outboard to tilt up if hit from the front.
+Shift the outboard to forward gear.
+This prevents the propeller from spinning freely.

-FUEL & OIL
+FUEL AND OIL

 Gasoline Recommendations UNITED STATES AND CANADA

 Use a major brand of automotive unleaded gasoline with a minimum posted octane rating of 87.
 Mid-grade automotive gasolines that contain fuel injector cleaner are preferred for added internal engine cleanliness.
 Leaded gasoline is not recommended.